Raymay3/IDX-Exchange/README.md

 Throughout the internship, the project progresses from exploratory data analysis and preprocessing through feature engineering, model development, evaluation, and final presentation.
 The project includes engineered property features, geographic school district information obtained through a spatial join, and multiple machine learning models ranging from Linear Regression to XGBoost for predicting California home sale prices.

 This repository is updated throughout the internship to document my individual contributions and project progress.

 ---

+## Dataset

+This project uses historical California residential property sales data from the California Regional Multiple Listing Service (CRMLS).

+The raw data consists of monthly `CRMLSSold` files containing property transaction records and characteristics such as sale price, living area, bedrooms, bathrooms, lot size, geographic coordinates, and other MLS property attributes.

+The analysis is restricted to:

+- `PropertyType = Residential`
+- `PropertySubType = SingleFamilyResidence`
+- Properties located in California

+The complete dataset contains approximately 794,000 property transactions before filtering.
+After the primary residential and geographic filtering steps, 411,984 valid California residential single-family sales remained before the final chronological train/validation/test split.

+Because the MLS data is proprietary, the raw and processed datasets are not included in this public repository.

+---